 - Bitch in Sheep's Clothing: When he fights Spider-Man in public, he claims he's making a difference for the people.
 In private, he calls the very same people stupid for assuming he's a hero in the first place.

-- Canon Foreigner: was created for the series.
+- Canon Foreigner: He was created for the series.

 - Insufferable Genius: He has a very low opinion of pretty much everybody around him.

 - Kick the Dog: The minute his facade gets blown, he tosses a decoy he was trying to steal at an innocent bystander and severely injures her.
-She can even be heard sobbing in pain.
+She can even be heard screaming and then sobbing in pain.

-- Starter Villain: is chronologically the first villain to be fought by Spider-Man in the series.
+- Starter Villain: He is the first villain to be fought by Spider-Man in the series.

 - Villain with Good Publicity: He becomes beloved by the people living in Villeroy Towers because circumstances led them to think he's helping them in their protests to keep their homes.
 In his last fight with Spider-Man, Spidey reveals to the protesters just how little Turbo Jet actually cares about them.
 In his frustration at being backed in a corner, he pretty much confirms what Spidey reveals.